baudren/montepython_public/README.rst

 * *[optional]* If you want to use fully the plotting capabilities of Monte Python, you also need the scipy module, with interpolate.

+* *[optional]* You can now use Multi Nest and the CosmoHammer with Monte Python, though you need to install them.
+Please refer to the documentation.

 The MontePython part
 --------------------